jimmieego/jimmieego.github.io/projects/40-hrimodel.md

 folder: projects
 type: project
 image: images/human_performance.jpg
 excerpt: Human-Robot peer-based teams are evolving from a far-off possibility into a reality.
 Human Performance Moderator Functions (HPMFs) can be used to predict human behavior by incorporating the effects of internal and external influences such as fatigue and workload.
-The applicability of HPMFs to human-robot teams is not proven.
 This research focuses on determining the applicability of workload HPMFs in team tasks for first response mass casualty triage incidents between a Human-Human and a Human-Robot team.
-A model representing workload for each team was developed using IMPRINT Pro.
-The results from an empirical evaluation were compared to the model results.
-While significant differences between the two conditions were not found in all data, there was a general trend that workload in the human-robot condition was slightly lower than the workload experienced in the human-human condition.
-This trend was predicted by the IMPRINT Pro models.
-These results are the first to indicate that existing HPMFs can be applied to human-robot peer-based teams.
 ---

 **Methods**: Experiment Design, Mixed Model Statistical Analysis